Dice

 Far as I can tell, it’ll hold together.

-other spellings: for as I can tell, as far as I can tell, best I can tell, far's I can tell, and near's I can tell
+variations: for as I can tell, as far as I can tell, best I can tell, far's I can tell, near's I can tell

 ★ Dropping the first "as" is one of those little Appalachian/Southern shortcuts in speech.
 The meaning is the same, but the rhythm is quicker. ★